Pentagon Authorizes $1 Billion For Fence Construction At Mexico Border

 Trump vetoed Congress's attempt to reverse his emergency declaration earlier this month, allowing his administration to move ahead with controversial plans to fulfill his campaign promise to build a wall along the border with Mexico and clamp down on illegal immigration.
 The House is set to vote on a possible override of that veto Tuesday.

-The money will nearly double the $1.3 billion Congress authorized for border wall funding.
-Trump had requested $5.7 billion.
 A Pentagon statement about the move did not specify which part of its budget would yield the $1 billion for the project.

 In a news release counter-intuitively titled, "DOD Authorizes Support to Counter Drug Border Security," the agency announced: